NarsilDev/digital-ocean-articles/kubernetes-security.md

 kube-public   <^>default<^>                              1         8d
 ```

 Not all application are created equal, from a security perspective is not optimal using the same service account for all processes.
-Create a new SA called `standard-app-pod` using the following command:
+Create a new SA called `standard-app-sa` using the following command:

 ```command
 [environment local]